alexgibson/concierge/README.md

 Supported web browsers
 ----------------------

-Open Web Apps are currently supported by Firefox OS, Firefox for Android and Firefox for desktop.
+Open Web Apps are currently supported by Firefox OS, Firefox for Android and Firefox for desktop (Nightly recommended).